-Bear in mind that you can't claim twice - if you claim on your car insurance, there's no point in claiming compensation as well.
-(If you did, then according to a legal technicality anything you got back from the responsible authority would be paid to your insurer.)
+Bear in mind you can't claim twice - if you claim on your car insurance, there's no point claiming compensation as well.
+(If you did, then according to a legal technicality anything you got from the responsible authority would be paid to your insurer.)

 Should I notify my insurer otherwise?

 Insurers tell us drivers should notify them of pothole damage immediately, regardless of whether they intend to claim.
 You'll then usually have around five or six months before you have to file an insurance claim, which gives you time to see if a claim to the responsible authority will work first.